“6 Tips to Becoming Rich” The Secrets to Warren Buffett’s Success

 “Being frugal is not being stingy.”
 Spending well is totally different from wasting money.
 The frugal do not spend money when it is unnecessary even if it is cheap, while they fork out on essentials even if it is expensive.
 This is why Buffett succeeded in saving and acquiring Berkshire Hathaway.

 6. Stick to your belief

 Buffett is also known to be stubborn when it comes to business.
 Berkshire Hathaway does not pay dividends to shareholders.
 Apparently the reason is “shareholders have a loss because dividends are subject to taxation” and “further investment brings growth and brings shareholders more benefits”

 In 1967, dividends were paid only once.
-Looking back the event, Buffett commented jokingly: “The decision was made when I was in the toilet” (Investopedia, 14th December, 2016)
+Looking back the event, Buffett commented jokingly: “The decision was made when I was in the toilet.”
+(Investopedia, 14th December, 2016)

 Some shareholders have raised their voices to ask for paying dividends.
 Against this campaign, Buffett has never changed his mind.
-This attitude, of sticking to your belief is seen as being inflexible, but it may be the most critical thing to make the most of any chance to make you very wealthy. (written by Kotoko Allen, freelance writer)
+This attitude, of sticking to your belief is seen as being inflexible, but it may be the most critical thing to make the most of any chance to make you very wealthy. (written by Kotoko Allan, freelance writer)

 – “6 Tips to Become Rich” The Secret to Warren Buffett’s success: Is he different from being stingy?

 – 4 Millionaires and Conviction Towards Money: President Trump, Elon Musk and Others